RolandPheasant/Dynamic.Trader/README.md

 There are also some examples which show how to integrate with [ReactiveUI](https://github.com/reactiveui/ReactiveUI)

-The demo illustrates these a few lines of code:
+The demo illustrates how the following code:

 ```csharp
 var loader = tradeService.All